d-jus/d-jus/README.md

 - 👋 Hi,

-my scientific work concerned the practical application of artificial neural networks in underground mining.
-Currently, I am developing both the method itself using the Tensor Flow environment, as well as my programming skills, aiming at the highest quality of my work.
+My research focused on the practical application of artificial neural networks in underground mining.
+Currently, I am refining this methodology using TensorFlow while expanding my programming expertise, striving to deliver the highest quality results

 <!---
 - 👀 I’m interested in ...